 Once the set-up is finished and full payment of the one-time installation cost is done by the AO, the Beneficiary will be allowed to start its own works in the Physical Co-location Area (such as install equipment, connection outdoor cable to equipment, etc).

-All equipment installed by the AO should comply with all applicable specifications concerning electrical safety and electromagnetic conformity; a conformity certificate should be provided upon request of .
+All equipment installed by the AO should comply with all applicable specifications concerning electrical safety and electromagnetic conformity; a conformity certificate should be provided upon request of Wyre.